Contact our admission specialists to find out if our South Florida outpatient treatment program is the right one for you.

 Individuals secure housing either in a reputable sober living residence or independently, depending on their needs and progress.
 The family participates in the transition process to allow for a smooth transition with the utmost transparency.

 Individuals continue to have full access to medical staff, case management assistance, and our auxiliary services during treatment.

-Drug and Alcohol Outpatient Treatment Program
+Drug and Alcohol Outpatient Treatment Center

 One of the critical elements of effective, comprehensive addiction treatment is the “continuum of care.”
 Referring to the philosophy that recovery is a process and that addiction treatment should be available at an appropriate level throughout the early stages of that process.
 Rather than having patients have the stress and challenges of full independence immediately after inpatient rehab or intensive outpatient treatment, we believe that patients have the best chance of success when they have ongoing support.
 The idea is backed and supported by evidence that the length of time in treatment is directly related to long-term success in sobriety.

 Many have already created a healthy routine, including work, self-care, and leisure.
 Thus, the outpatient program at Lighthouse Recovery Institute offers significant freedom for patients to pursue their responsibilities.
 At the same time, we ensure that patients have a safe place to discuss any developing issues that may arise during their lives and ongoing therapy to help implement relapse prevention, improve relationships, and attain greater functioning and quality of life.